c0ded00d1e12/ecen224/_labs/debugging.md

 ---
 title: Debugging
-number: 5
+number: 4
 layout: lab
 ---

-## GitHub Classroom
-Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives

 - Become familiar with the different styles of debugging
 - Become familiar with GDB through VSCode and the terminal
 - Gain exposure of analyzing the assembly of a compiled C program

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.**

 ## Overview